pikesley/catering-college/README.md

 + I've tested this to death on an Ubuntu Lucid VM.
 I suspect it'll probably work on other Debian-ish platforms.
 + The WebUI will be set as the default nginx vhost - we're basically assuming that it'll be the only vhost on this box (which seems to me to be a safe assumption in a world where everything is virtualised).
++ The configuration step for chef-solr assumes there's no data in there that we care about (which is obviously true for a new installation), and nukes the whole thing.